 2) Exterior doors should have a one inch deadbolt.
 The most common entryway for bad guys is actually the front door, and since locks aren’t burglar-proof, experts recommend a one inch deadbolt to deter thieves.

 3) Does your front door have a peephole?
 Most apartment doors come equipped with a peephole, so you never have to open the door without knowing who’s behind it.
 And if your peephole is painted over (a fairly common problem), make sure your super clears it.
+(If you live in a particularly sketchy neighborhood, you may even consider adding a security camera.)

 4) Change the locks!
 Your landlord should change the locks after each tenant has moved out, so make sure it gets done.
 You don’t want anyone wandering around with your keys in hand.